ThinkR-open/isc-proposal/proposal_neo4j.md

-Let’s take another example: package-dependencies in R. If we want to retrieve a list of **all** the dependencies of a package, we’ll need to recursively filter for level 1, then for level 2, then level 3… and so on and so forth until there are no possible loop forward.
+Let’s take another example: package-dependencies in R. If we want to retrieve a list of **all** the dependencies of a package, we’ll need to recursively filter for level 1, then for level 2, then level 3… and so on and so forth until there are no possible loops forward.
 A process that is quite verbose to write when we are dealing with tabular data, but which is straightforward if we are using a graph model.

 ### Neo4J and R

-`{RNeo4J}` is a package that has been developped by Nicole White, former data scientist at Neo4J.
+`{RNeo4J}` is a package that has been developped by Nicole White, a former data scientist at Neo4J.
 It hasn’t been maintained for 2 years (August 2016), and was removed from CRAN on the 2018-02-10.
-The former maintainer wrote down on Github that she wouldn’t continue to work on this package (6).
-Some commits have been made to the repo by an external contributor, but there are (to this day) no expressed will to modernise and maintain this package on the long run.
+The former maintainer stated on Github that she wouldn’t continue to work on this package (6).
+Some commits have been made to the repo by an external contributor, but there is (to this day) no indication of a adesire to modernise and maintain this package in the long run.

 ### Why a reboot?

 We strongly think that we can make Neo4J a legitimate part of the data science workflow with R by rebooting “R for Neo4J”.

 Why a new series of packages?
-Because the way we see the suite of R packages for Neo4J would require too many breaking changes from the current package, something that would break a lot of processes for people currently working with the package.
+Because the way we see it the suite of R packages for Neo4J would require too many breaking changes from the current package, something that would break a lot of processes for people currently working with the package.